 Who can participate?

-To be eligible for Pathways, you must be a SFUSD teacher and teach at least one section of high school biology, biotechnology, health science or physiology and have significant numbers of students typically underrepresented in science careers.
+To be eligible for Pathways, you must be a SFUSD teacher and teach at least one section of high school biology, biotechnology, health science, physiology or chemistry and have significant numbers of students typically underrepresented in science careers.

-- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology course sections between October 2012 and May 2013.
+- Teachers and scientists are jointly responsible for planning and conducting 6-10 lessons in the teacher's classroom for his/her participating biology/biotechnology/health/physiology/chemistry course sections between October 2013 and May 2014.
 The number of Pathways lessons will depend on how many class sections the lessons will be implemented in, but should not exceed 30-40 hours of classroom time for the scientist volunteers.

 - Team members will conduct a planning meeting prior to each classroom lesson with each planning meeting also including time to debrief prior classroom lessons.
-Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year and share teaching strategies.
+Pathways staff will attend some planning/debrief meetings and classroom lessons over the course of the school year in a supportive role.

 Contact Ben Koo, firstname.lastname@example.org, 415-502-6689